 All gas appliances must be checked annually by a registered gas engineer and you must give your talents a copy of the landlord gas safety certificate before they move into the property from one April 2009 all gas engineers must be registered with the Gas Safe register

-You must ensure that the electrical installation and any electrical appliances you provide are safe, to reduce the risk of electrocution or fire. electrical installations should be inspected and tested at least every five years and appliances more frequently dependent on their type, further details can be found on the Registered Competent Person Electrical website.
+You must ensure that the electrical installation and any electrical appliances you provide are safe, to reduce the risk of electrocution or fire.
+Electrical installations should be inspected and tested at least every five years and appliances more frequently dependent on their type.
+For details on how to find a local registered electrician visit:

 8. Minimise the risk from fire

-You must ensure that there is a safe means of escape from the property in the event of a fire and that a suitable fire alarm system has been fitted. each property will be different you may need to carry out a fire risk assessment. to get further information, please contact the council.
+You must ensure that there is a safe means of escape from the property in the event of a fire and that a suitable fire alarm system has been fitted.
+Each property will be different and you may need to carry out a fire risk assessment.
+To get further information, please contact the council.

-LACORS’ National guidance on fire safety in residential accommodation can also be downloaded free of charge from the GOV.UK website.
+LACORS’ National guidance on fire safety in residential accommodation can also be downloaded free of charge: